Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary

 with $\bm{r}$ the two-dimensional position vector.
 The Cauchy-Riemann conditions give the following compact representation of the hydrodynamic flow velocity:

 Early experiments on rotating \isotope[4]{He}-II used circular containers with rotationally invariant walls.
 For such a geometry, surface roughness at the wall triggers the nucleation of vortices, which then migrate into the bulk of the superfluid.
 In contrast, a rotating elliptical boundary pushes the superfluid, imparting angular momentum even though the flow remains irrotational for slow rotations.
 As the rotation rate increases, however, isolated vortices eventually appear within the container~\cite{Fetter1974}.
-These predictions stimulated experimental studies of vortex states in rotating superfluid \isotope[4]{He}-II for three elliptical containers with different eccentricities~\cite{DeConde1975}.
-The results agreed within 10\% of theoretical predictions, confirming that the equilibrium of a superfluid rotating at angular velocity $\Omega$ with angular momentum $L$ minimizes the free energy $E - \Omega L$.
+These predictions found a solid confirmation in experimental studies of vortex states in rotating superfluid \isotope[4]{He}-II for three elliptical containers with different eccentricities~\cite{DeConde1975}.

 Reference~\cite{Fetter1974} focused on the energy and angular momentum of a vortex in an elliptical boundary, with no consideration of the associated vortex dynamics, which was experimentally inaccessible at that time.
-More recently, the creation of cold-atom Bose-Einstein condensates (BECs) has allowed direct real-time studies of vortex dynamics~\cite{Freilich2010}.
-In this context, we study here the motion of two-dimensional superfluid vortices inside a stationary elliptical boundary.
+More recently, the creation of cold-atom BECs has allowed direct real-time studies of vortex dynamics~\cite{Freilich2010,Ferrari2015,Ferrari2017}.
+In this context, we study here the motion of two-dimensional superfluid vortices outside and inside a stationary elliptical boundary.